x41v3r/notebook/c.md

 There are some restrications on the names of variables and symbolic constants:

 * Names are made up of letters and digits; the first character must be a letter.
-* The underscore "_" counts as a letter, it is sometimes useful for improving the readability of long variable names.
+* The underscore "_" counts as a letter, it is sometimes useful for **improving the readability of long variable names**.
 (Don't begin variable names with underscore, however, since library routines often use such names. )
-* Upper case and lower case letters are distinct, so "x" and "X" are two different names.
+* **Upper case and lower case letters are distinct**, so "x" and "X" are two different names.
 (Traditional C practice is to use lower case for variable names, and all upper case for symbolic constants.)

 ## 2.2 Data types and sizes